-In a following experiment the researchers asked the subjects the amount they considered fair for other participants to keep or give away.
-Following their statement they were once again asked to distribute the money.
+In the following experiment, the researchers asked the subjects the amount they considered fair for other participants to keep or give away.
+Following their statement, they were once again asked to distribute the money.
 The participants who gave away less than what they had previously reported fair, recalled the amount they distributed to be much higher than it was.

 The researchers further conducted another study online in which the researchers specifically asked the participants to give away a lower amount.
 Surprisingly when the participants did not consider themselves personally responsible for not withholding their moral standards they were able to recall the amount given away accurately.